nnikolash/go-coro/README.md

 Although it worked fine, such **code was hard to read and maintain**.
 But then I started to write some additional logic - indicators.
 They also had periodic actions inside them.
 This increased ugliness of the code even more.
 Sometimes there were even multiple of such "timers" in one place, and accounting for them all became really complicated.

 I started to look for ways to control time in Go.
-My plan what to use all the regular stuff of Go, but in background to shift time returned from `time.Tim`e() and used by `time.AfterFunc()` .
+My plan what to use all the regular stuff of Go, but in background to shift time returned from `time.Time()` and used by `time.AfterFunc()` .
-Unfortunatelly, there no such option on Go, and I did not find alternative solutions.
+Unfortunatelly, at that time there no such option in Go, and I did not find alternative solutions.
 So I decided to create my own library.

 ## Usage

 Central object of almost any coroutine framework is `EventLoop`.
-By **coroutine** we call a function, which is scheduled on event loop for processing.
+By **coroutine** we mean a function, which is scheduled on event loop for processing.

 Event loop is constructed from a `chrono.Clock`.
 The clock defines time which will be used by event loop to schedule and process events.
 Library [go-chrono](https://github.com/nnikolash/go-chrono) provies two clocks: `RealClock` for real time execution, and `Simulator` for simulation.